-The owners of Interbrok Investment E. Drożdż spółka jawna (Interbrok) are facing allegations of fraudulent conduct in their management of Interbrok's operations.
+The owners of Interbrok Investment E. Dróżdż i Spółka Spółka jawna (Interbrok) are facing allegations of fraudulent conduct in their management of Interbrok's operations.
 Some of Interbrok's clients have accused the Bank, as the custodian of Interbrok's cash accounts, of being an accessory to Interbrok's fraudulent activity.
-As at the date of this Base Prospectus, 166 entities have requested that the Bank enter into settlement negotiations over an aggregate amount of PLN 373,935 thousand.
+As at the date of this Base Prospectus 170 entities have requested that the Bank enter into settlement negotiations over an aggregate amount of PLN 385,520 thousand.
 The Bank has received eight statements of claim for damages totalling PLN 800,000 with the reservation that these claims could be extended up to PLN 6 million.
 As at the date of this Base Prospectus one statement of claim has been dismissed and the judgement is final and valid.
-The remaining seven have been referred back to the District Court in Warsaw and upon reexamination six have been dismissed.
-The six plaintiffs have appealed against the verdict, however the appeal has been rejected against one of them.
+The remaining seven have been referred back to the District Court in Warsaw and upon re-examination six have been dismissed.
+The six plaintiffs have appealed against the verdict, however the appeal has been rejected against one of them and in relation to five plaintiffs the appeal was dismissed under the verdict of the Court of Appeal in Warsaw.
 The Bank has also received a ninth statement of claim for damages of PLN 275,423,704 together with statutory interests and legal costs.
 This case is being heard by the court of first instance.